venkatpx/dcos-docs/1.9/usage/managing-services/monitor-services.md

 menu_order: 003
 ---

-You can monitor DC/OS services from the Universe or your own custom services.
+You can monitor deployed DC/OS services from the CLI and web interface.

 # Monitoring Universe services